Latent Autoimmune Diabetes in Adults is called LADA for short. It's a different form of diabetes.

 Action LADA is looking at both how common LADA is and how best to look after it.
 Until this study shares its findings, most healthcare professionals agree that the aim of treatment is to keep insulin being produced for as long as possible.
 So it’s recommended that insulin treatment is started early.

-The research is also looking at whether anything can be done to stop LADA progressing to the point where someone needs insulin.
+The research is also looking at whether anything can be done to delay the need for insulin.

 LADA isn’t recognised as a separate type of diabetes yet.
 So when it comes to treatment, the most important thing is to take whatever medication helps you manage your blood sugar levels properly.
 That will help keep you well in the short term and help avoid complications of diabetes in the future.